Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ## Freedom from rules
 Simon Morris, a former executive at the BitTorrent company, wrote an excellent [four-part tour de force](https://medium.com/@simonhmorris/why-bittorrent-mattered-bittorrent-lessons-for-crypto-1-of-4-fa3c6fcef488) analyzing the parallels between BitTorrent and crypto (if you can't be bothered to read the whole thing, I encourage you to read its final chapter).
 I'll be building upon many of his insights here.

-Simon Morris points out: BitTorrent was intentionally structured differently from other P2P file sharing companies.
+Simon Morris points out: BitTorrent was intentionally structured differently from other P2P file sharing projects.

-The original home page of BitTorrent begins its [explanation of BitTorrent](http://www.bittorrent.org/introduction.html) like this:
+The original home page begins its [explanation of BitTorrent](http://www.bittorrent.org/introduction.html) like this:

 > BitTorrent is a free speech tool.
 BitTorrent gives you the same freedom to publish previously enjoyed by only a select few with special equipment and lots of money. ("Freedom of the press is limited to those who own one" — journalist A.J.
 Liebling.)